Disentangled Sequence to Sequence Learning for Compositional Generalization: Experiments: Semantic Parsing

 \subsection{Results}

 Table~\ref{table:results_cogs} shows our results on COGS broken down by type of structural generalization and overall.
-Note that all models achieve 0 accuracy on generalizing from PP object modifiers to PP subject modifiers.
+All models achieve 0 accuracy on generalizing from PP object modifiers to PP subject modifiers.
 We find this is due to a predicate order bias.
-In all training examples, ``agent'' or ``theme'' come before preposition predicates like ``in'', so the models learn this spurious correlation and fail to generalize to cases where the preposition precedes the predicate.
+In all training examples, ``agent'' or ``theme'' come before preposition predicates like ``in'', so the models learn this spurious correlation and cannot generalize to cases where the preposition precedes the predicate.

 Interestingly, a vanilla \textsc{Transformer} outperforms more complex approaches like \textsc{Tree-MAML} and \textsc{LexLSTM}.
 We conjecture the large discrepancy is mostly due to our use of Glove embeddings, which comparison systems do not use.
 Pretraining in general substantially benefits lexical generalization, our \textsc{Transformer} and \textsc{T5-Base} models achieve nearly perfect accuracy on all such cases in COGS.
-An intuitive explanation is that pretrained embeddings effectively capture common syntactic roles for tokens of the same type (e.g., cat and dog) and facilitate the generalization of the same decoding strategy to all of them. \textsc{Dangle} significantly improves generalization performance on CP and PP recursion when combined with our base \textsc{Transformer} and \textsc{Roberta}.
-In fact, \textsc{Roberta+Dangle} achieves new state-of-the-art performance on this dataset.
+An intuitive explanation is that pretrained embeddings effectively capture common syntactic roles for tokens of the same type (e.g.,~``cat'' and ``dog'') and facilitate the generalization of the same decoding strategy to all of them. \textsc{Dangle-enc} significantly improves generalization performance on CP and PP recursion when combined with our base \textsc{Transformer} and \textsc{Roberta}.